julyueluo/AL/concat.md

 ## 05 Program Trading

-- What is program trading? 什么是程序交易
+- What is program trading?
-- High frequency trading 高频交易
+- High frequency trading
-- Spoofing 欺骗
+- Spoofing
-- Front running & HFTs 抢先交易和高频交易
+- Front running & HFTs

 ## 06 Personality Traits of Successful Traders

-- Traits of great traders  优秀交易员的特质
+- Traits of great traders
-- Doing stupid things 做愚蠢的事
+- Doing stupid things
-- Comfortable with uncertainty 适应不确定性
+- Comfortable with uncertainty

 ## 07 Starting Out 开始

-- False beliefs 错误信念
+- False beliefs
 - What is the big picture?
-B L S H! 大局是什么？
+B L S H!
-- Chart types, time frames 图表类型、时间范围
+- Chart types, time frames
-- Starting out and advancing 起步和提高
+- Starting out and advancing
-- Emotions 情绪
+- Emotions
-- Fear and greed 恐惧和贪婪
+- Fear and greed
-- Uncertainty 不确定性
+- Uncertainty

 ## 08 Candles, Setups, and Signal Bars

-- Trend bars and TR bars 趋势k线 和交易区间k线
+- Trend bars and TR bars
-- Signal bars and entry bars 信号k 和入场位k
+- Signal bars and entry bars
-- Bad signal bars 不好的信号k
+- Bad signal bars
-- Reversal bars 反转线
+- Reversal bars
-- Multi bar reversals 多条反转
+- Multi bar reversals
-- Inside and outside bars 内包线 外包线
+- Inside and outside bars
-- Tight Trading Ranges as setups 窄通道
+- Tight Trading Ranges as setups
-- ii and Breakout Mode Ⅱ 和突破模式
+- ii and Breakout Mode
-- What is a setup? 什么是形态
+- What is a setup?
-- Weak setup, need more 弱形态 需要确认
+- Weak setup, need more
 - 2nd signal 第二信号
-- Countertrend needs strong signal bar 逆势需要强单信号K
+- Countertrend needs strong signal bar

 ## 09 Pullbacks and Bar Counting

-- What is a pullback? 什么是回调/反转
+- What is a pullback?
-- What is bar counting? 什么是数k线
+- What is bar counting?
-- Double Top Bear Flags, and Double Bottom Bull Flags 双顶熊旗 双底牛旗
+- Double Top Bear Flags, and Double Bottom Bull Flags
-- High 4 and Low 4 Consecutive reversals 高4 低4 连续逆转
+- High 4 and Low 4 Consecutive reversals
-- Endless pullback 无尽反转
+- Endless pullback
-- Higher and lower time frames 更大/更小 时间范围
+- Higher and lower time frames
-- Countertrend traders exit on High or Low 2  逆势交易者在高2或低 2 时退出
+- Countertrend traders exit on High or Low 2

 ## 10 Buying and Selling Pressure

-- What is Buying and Selling Pressure? 什么是买压 卖压
+- What is Buying and Selling Pressure?
-- Gaps 缺口
+- Gaps
-- Trading Ranges 交易区间
+- Trading Ranges
-- Channels 通道
+- Channels

 ## 11 Gaps

-- What are gaps? 什么是缺口
+- What are gaps?
-- Moving Average Gap Bars 移动平均 缺口k
+- Moving Average Gap Bars
-- Exhaustion Gap 疲惫缺口
+- Exhaustion Gap
-- Micro gaps 微缺口
+- Micro gaps
-- Gap Open Bars 跳空开盘
+- Gap Open Bars
-- Gaps mean strength 缺口意味着强度
+- Gaps mean strength
-- Body Gap (Negative gap) 实体缺口 负缺口
+- Body Gap (Negative gap)
-- Gaps often lead to trends 缺口 导致趋势
+- Gaps often lead to trends
-- Stairs 阶梯
+- Stairs

 ## 12 Market Cycle

-- Four parts of market cycle? 市场周期的4部分
+- Four parts of market cycle?
-- Pullback is start of channel  回调是通道的开始
+- Pullback is start of channel
-- Channel becomes Trading Range 通道变成区间
+- Channel becomes Trading Range
-- Market cycle: always trend or TR  趋势或区间
+- Market cycle: always trend or TR
-- Inertia and 80% rule 惯性和 80% 规则
+- Inertia and 80% rule
-- Definitions 1: Trends, swings, legs 定义1： 趋势 波动 腿
+- Definitions 1: Trends, swings, legs
-- Definitions 2: Pullbacks 定义2：反弹/反转
+- Definitions 2: Pullbacks
-- Definitions 3: Trading Range 定义3：交易区间
+- Definitions 3: Trading Range
-- Binary decisions 二元决策
+- Binary decisions

 ## 13 Always In

 - Always trend or TR
 - Always In direction
-- Trader’s Equation  交易者方程
+- Trader’s Equation
 - Always In Long
 - Always In Short
 - Scalping and swing trading